-Detroit police officers urged one another to turn off their body-worn cameras as they moved in on a crowd of demonstrators last summer and pepper sprayed and shoved protesters even as they appeared to follow orders, newly released footage from a handful of summer clashes between the department and activist group Detroit Will Breathe shows.
+Detroit police officers urged one another to turn off their body-worn cameras as they moved in on demonstrators last summer and appeared to pepper spray and shove even those who followed orders, newly released footage from a handful of clashes between the department and activist group Detroit Will Breathe shows.

-"The city has maintained a public narrative of openness to free speech that has not matched the actions of its police force as witnessed by protest participants," said attorney Jack Schulz, who represents the group in a federal lawsuit against the city and police department over the tactics used last summer.
+"The city has maintained a public narrative of openness to free speech that has not matched the actions of its police force as witnessed by protest participants," said attorney Jack Schulz, who represents the group in a federal lawsuit against the city and police department over its tactics.
 "The footage represents a more accurate look at DPD’s treatment of those who exercised their First Amendment rights against police abuse last summer.

 "The footage of the actual events shows that officers sought to maximize punishment and, in some cases, officers experienced a sick joy out of inflicting both physical and mental damage on citizens."